 Homework Assignment: Describe object by listing their parts.
 Examples… your bedroom, a car, your outfit, your classroom.
 Use the phases “is made up of” and “consists of” like the example we did describing freight trains.

 Segment two: After watching the video clip RUE Freight Trains 2, we found meanings for the list of words that made up our homework from Episode 1.
+Click here to see the clip on archive.org.
 In addition, we addressed the language function of describing the function of something, in this case a freight yard.
 First of all, we suggested some sentences that would be typical of intermediate level English learners, after which we modeled using a higher language register to communicate the same thing.
 There was no assignment made, as this was supporting patterning.